 This is likely to be relevant as it tends to be the more upmarket versions and models of cars that are in Category 1 as opposed to the more standard ones that are found in Category 2.

-If you are unsure, and suppose your car model falls into Category 2, or it’s an older car and doesn’t fall into either of these categories, you should be able to find out if previous owners have retro-fitted an alarm by checking the car’s service history.
+If you are unsure, and if your model falls into Category 2, or it’s an older car and doesn’t fall into either of these categories, you should be able to find out if previous owners have retro-fitted an alarm by checking the car’s service history.

 Another way to test for an alarm is simply by locking the car with the key fob, and then after a short time attempting to unlock your car manually and open a door from the inside.
 An ear-splitting siren in your ears, and you know you have an alarm!

-Aside from potentially saving you money on your car insurance, you should naturally want to reduce the risk of your car being stolen.
-You may then need temporary insurance so you can drive a borrowed car until you can buy a replacement.
+You should also want to reduce the risk of your car being stolen, in which case you may need temporary insurance so you can drive a borrowed car until you can buy a replacement.

-It may also be worth considering upgrading your security system at some point, even if it’s already Category 1, especially as technology is changing all the time, with car makers constantly adding technical features to stay one step ahead of thieves.
-Regular maintenance of existing car security systems as part of your annual service is also vital.
+It may also be worth considering upgrading your security system even if it’s already Category 1, especially as technology is changing all the time, with car makers constantly adding technical features to stay one step ahead of thieves.

 See a range of car insurance quotes in just a few minutes when you compare with Uswitch